-In December 2007, the Financial Accounting Standards Board, or FASB, issued SFAS 141(R), Business Combinations ("SFAS 141R").
-SFAS 141R replaces SFAS 141Business Combinations ("SFAS 141").
-SFAS 141R retains the fundamental requirements in SFAS 141 that the acquisition method of accounting (which SFAS 141 called the purchase method) be used for all business combinations and for an acquirer to be identified for each business combination.
-SFAS 141R also establishes principles and requirements for how the acquirer: (a) recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, and any noncontrolling interest in the acquiree; (b) recognizes and measures the goodwill acquired in the business combination or a gain from a bargain purchase and (c) determines what information to disclose to enable users of the financial statements to evaluate the nature and financial effects of the business combination.
+In December 2007, the FASB issued SFAS No. 141(R), Business Combinations ("SFAS 141R").
+SFAS 141R replacesSFAS 141, Business Combinations ("SFAS 141").
+SFAS 141R retains the fundamental requirements in SFAS 141 that theacquisition method of accounting (which SFAS 141 called the purchase method) be used for all business combinations and for an acquirer to be identified for each business combination.
+SFAS 141R also establishes principles and requirements for how the acquirer: (a) recognizes and measures in its financial statements the identifiable assets acquired, the liabilities assumed, and any noncontrolling interest in the acquiree; (b) recognizes and measures the goodwill acquired in the business combination or a gain from a bargain purchase; and (c) determines what information to disclose to enable users of the financial statements to evaluate the nature and financial effects of the business combination.
 SFAS 141R will apply prospectively to business combinations for which the acquisition date is on or after April 1, 2009, the beginning of our next fiscal year.
 While we have not yet evaluated this statement for the impact, if any, that SFAS 141R will have on our consolidated financial statements, we will be required to expense costs related to any acquisitions after March 31, 2009.

-In December 2007, the FASB issued SFAS 160, Noncontrolling Interests in Consolidated Financial Statements ("SFAS 160").
-SFAS 160 amends Accounting Research Bulletin 51 to establish accounting and reporting standards for the noncontrolling (minority) interest in a subsidiary and for the deconsolidation of a subsidiary.
+In December 2007, the FASB issued SFAS No. 160, Noncontrolling Interests in Consolidated Financial Statements ("SFAS 160").
+SFAS 160 amended Accounting Research Bulletin 51 to establish accounting and reporting standards for the noncontrolling (minority) interest in a subsidiary and for the deconsolidation of a subsidiary.
 It clarifies that a noncontrolling interest in a subsidiary is an ownership interest in the consolidated entity that should be reported as equity in the consolidated financial statements.
-We have not yet determined the impact, if any, that SFAS 160 will have on our consolidated financial statements.
 SFAS 160 is effective for our fiscal year beginning April 1, 2009.
+We do not expect the impact of its adoption to have any affect as we have no noncontrolling interests.

-In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities, which permits entities to choose to measure eligible financial instruments and certain other items at fair value that are not currently required to be measured at fair value.
+In February 2007, the FASB issued SFAS No. 159, The Fair Value Option for Financial Assets and Financial Liabilities ("SFAS 159"), which permits entities to choose to measure eligible financial instruments and certain other items at fair value that were not previously required to be measured at fair value.
 Unrealized gains and losses on items for which the fair value option has been elected are reported in earnings at each subsequent reporting date.
-SFAS No. 159 is effective for fiscal years beginning after November 15, 2007.
-We are currently evaluating the effect that the adoption of SFAS 159 on April 1, 2008 will have on our consolidated financial position and results of operations.
+SFAS 159 is effective for fiscal years beginning after November 15, 2007.
+The adoption of SFAS 159 did not have an effect on our financial position or results of operations as we did not elect this fair value option.